yyrichy/docs/source/start.md

 1. Type the command `/apply` in chat
 2. If you are in spectator mode you will be automatically teleported to the **Suburban** application area, else pick an application area: **Suburban** or **Urban**
-> If you want to choose a different application area, or you weren't given a choice, use the command `/apply` again
+> If you want to choose a different application area, or you weren't given a choice, use the command `/apply` again.

 ## Choosing a Building
 1. Fly around in the application area in Minecraft and find an area with no building below you
 2. Use the command `/terra where` and open the Google Maps link.
-The map is your Minecraft location in real life.
+The map is your Minecraft location in real life

 ## Creating Outline
 ```eval_rst
 .. topic:: Example: Creating an outline